davidsm/personapi/README.md

 ```
   -bind string
     	Bind to address.
 Default is empty, meaning 0.0.0.0
+  -logfile string
+    	Log to file path.
+If not specified, log to stdout
   -port int
-    	Port to use.
-Defaults to 8080 (default 8080)
+    	Port to use (default 8080)
   -seed int
     	Specify seed for the random generator.
 0 means seed with current time.
 Not including this argument has the same effect as 0
 ```